 Base: Heavy duty nylon

-Although the quality may be lacking, it performs well enough.
+Performs well enough.
 Good for your standard tyre top up, though the capacity won't allow for much more like an initial tubeless set up where you need high volume quickly.

-I couldn't tell if rattles were getting worse during the test or if I was just noticing them more, but there were no issues in performance.
+Bit rattly but I couldn't tell if rattles were getting worse during the test or if I was just noticing them more, but there were no issues in performance.